BaseMax/GameAPIRust/README.md

-# Betting Web Service API
+# Game Web Service API

 Welcome to our Betting Web Service API assignment!
 In this assignment, you will be developing a web service API for a betting platform that allows users to place bets on various games.
 This assignment will assess your ability to design and implement a RESTful API using Rust and relevant web frameworks.
 Please read the instructions below to get started.